pdobb/say/README.md

       say("Debug details about this ...", :debug)
       say("Info about stuff ...", :info)
-      say("Maybe look into this thing ...", :warn) say("Maybe look into the above thing ...", :warning) say("Failed to do a thing ...", :error)
+      say("Maybe look into this thing ...", :warn) say("Failed to do a thing ...", :error)

       "The Result!"